14 Mistakes Made Only by Short-Sighted People Who Can’t See the Bigger Picture

 Getty Images

-We’ve all had those moments where we want to tell someone off or storm out of a job.
-But here’s the thing: the professional world is smaller than you think.
-Burning bridges over minor squabbles can come back to bite you when you least expect it.
-Keep it cool, even when it’s tough.
+We’ve all had those moments where we want to tell someone off or storm out of a job in a blaze of glory.
+But here’s the thing: the professional world is much smaller than you think.
+Burning bridges over minor squabbles or a bruised ego can come back to bite you when you least expect it.
+Keep it cool, even when it’s tough because you never know when you’ll need a favour from the person you’re currently tempted to insult.

 4. Impulse spending like there is no tomorrow

-Look, we all love a good splurge now and then.
-But if you’re constantly maxing out credit cards or blowing your pay cheque on stuff you don’t need, you’re setting yourself up for a world of financial stress.
-Think about future you — wouldn’t they love a nice savings cushion or a down payment on a house?
+We all love a good splurge now and then, but if you’re constantly maxing out credit cards or blowing your pay cheque on stuff you don’t actually need, you’re setting yourself up for a world of financial stress.
+Think about your future self for a second—wouldn’t they love a nice savings cushion or a down payment on a house?
+Buying that expensive gadget might feel good for 10 minutes, but it won’t help you sleep at night when the bills arrive.

 5. Ignoring the environmental impact of choices